rrovetto/Orbital-Space-Ontology-Project/documentation/space-situational-awareness-ontology/README.md

 # The Space Situational Awareness Ontology (SSAO)

 ## Description
-The SSAO is an ontology of SSA, which involves observeration, detection, identification, tracking and propogation (predition of future behavior or motion) of objects in orbit; and the knowledge and beliefs generated from that.
-This knowledge and beliefs may be actual or confirmed, or predicted.
+The SSAO is an ontology describing the topic of space situational awareness (SSA): the observeration, detection, identification, tracking, and propogation (predition of future behavior or motion) of objects in orbit; SSA-relevant data, and the knowledge and beliefs generated from that.
+Knowledge and beliefs may be actual or confirmed, or predicted.
 SSAO aims to formally and computationally represent the relationships between objects near Earth (or any planetary reference frame), and annotate orbital and other SSA instance data to facilitate data-sharing and integration.

-NOTE: Contact rrovetto@terpalum.umd.edu for to help develop this ontology.
+NOTE: Contact rrovetto@terpalum.umd.edu to help develop this ontology.

 ## Scope
 It minimally consists of class terms representing the processes and infrastructure by which persons and organizations achieve situational awareness (knowledge and beliefs) of the orbital space environment (or events and causal interactions therein).
 It includes at least that which affords awareness of the space environment.